medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 #### MedComCoreOrganization
 The [MedComCoreOrganization](http://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-organization.html) profile is used in a MedComHomeCareObservations message to describe the sender and receiver organization of the HomeCareRepport.

-#### MedComCoreObservationPorducerOrganization
+#### MedComCoreObservationProducerOrganization
-The [MedComCoreObservationProducerOrganization](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition/medcom-core-observationporducerorg) profile is used in a MedComHomeCareObservation message to represents the organization that is responsible for the observation execution .
+The [MedComCoreObservationProducerOrganization](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition/medcom-core-observationproducerorg) profile is used in a MedComHomeCareObservation message to represents the organization that is responsible for the observation execution.
+The MedComCoreObservationProducerOrganization shall be identified using SOR- and EAN-identifier, and a producer-ID.
+The producer-id consist of a three letter code and a municipal code.
+The municipal code can be found in valuset exibitetd on Dk terminology IG, <a href ="http://hl7.dk/fhir/core/ValueSet/dk-core-MunicipalityCodes">that can be found here.</a>

+The three letter code is exibitted by MedCom and is an abbreviation for the organization that is responsible for the observations results.
+The municipal acute care team  is responsible for performig the observations and for genereting the observations results in the HomecareObservation standard.
+Therefore the Code for the municiapl acute careteam is "KAT".
+The three letter code is exibited in code system on the terminology IG. <a href= "http://medcomfhir.dk/ig/terminology/CodeSystem/MedComProducentID">Click here too se th code system. </a>